 In a large bowl, mix flour, white sugar, and salt.
 Cut in butter and combine until the mixture resembles coarse cornmeal.
 Remove 1 cup of flour and butter mixture into a second bowl and set aside.
 (This will become part of the topping!).

 Back to the original mixture: add in baking soda and baking powder and combine.
-Add buttermilk and egg and stir thoroughly.
+Add buttermilk, egg, and vanilla, and stir thoroughly.

 Pour mixture into prepared pan.
 Layer ground cherries and apples over the top.